 A quick walk-through on the parameters and switches:

-- Mailbox is the name of the mailbox to process;
+- Mailbox is the e-mail address or name of the mailbox to process.
+If name is used, it is matched against cn/SAMAccountname/email address of local AD.

 - DeleteMode specifies how to remove messages.
 Possible values are HardDelete (permanently deleted), SoftDelete (use dumpster, default) or MoveToDeletedItems (move to Deleted Items folder).